There are many different lines of “attack” that critics use. You’ll notice that nearly all of them comment about the same three issues:

 van Praag H, Christie BR, Sejnowski TJ, Gage FH (1999) Running enhances neurogenesis, learning and long-term potentiation in mice.
 Proc Natl Acad Sci USA 96:13427-13431

 Vaynman S, Gomez-Pinilla F, 2006 Revenge of the "sit": how lifestyle impacts neuronal and cognitive health through molecular systems that interface energy metabolism with neuronal plasticity.
 J Neurosci Res.
 Sep;84(4):699-715.

 Wolfe, P. and Nevills, P. (2004) Building the Reading Brain.
 Thousands Oaks, CA: Corwin Press.

 Zhan C, Miller MR. (2003) Excess length of stay, charges, and mortality attributable to medical injuries during hospitalization.
 JAMA.
 Oct 8;290(14):1868-74

-Author: Eric Jensen is leading proponent of brain-based education.
-He’s the author of over 20 books on the brain in learning including most recently, Enriching the Brain and Teaching with the Brain in Mind (2nd ed.).
-He has taught as adjunct faculty at three California universities, co-founded the first brain-based residential enrichment program for youth (www.supercamp.com) with over 65,000 graduates.
+Author: Eric Jensen is a leader in brain-based education.
+He’s the author of over 28 books on the brain in learning including most recently, Engaging Students with Poverty in Mind.
+He has taught as adjunct faculty for three California universities and co-founded the first brain-based residential enrichment program for youth (www.supercamp.com) with over 65,000 graduates.
 He co-founded the first neuroscience to education conference (www.brainexpo.com) and has made over 45 visits to neuroscience laboratories.
-He is a former classroom teacher who with a Ph.D. in Human Development.
+He is a former classroom teacher with a Ph.D. in Human Development.
 Jensen is also member of the invitation-only Society for Neuroscience, the President’s Club at Salk Institute of Biological Studies and the New York Academy of Sciences.